Why do I play 7 string bass

 Multi-Genre Flexibility

-Everywhere it goes the 7-string simply adapts without compromise.
+Everywhere it goes the 7-string adapts without compromise.

-Modern extended-range basses often feature slim, balanced necks, even with all 7 strings, plus varying string spacings to suit any playing style (fingerstyle, slap, chordal*, etc.).
+Extended-range basses often feature slim, balanced necks, even with all 7 strings, plus varying string spacings to suit any playing style, i.e. fingerstyle, slap, chordal, etc.

 Less Position Shifting

-The extra range reduces the need to shift up and down the neck.
+The extra range can reduce the need to shift up and down the neck.
 You can play more with less movement, improving speed, accuracy, and phrasing.

 Perceived Cons (and How to Handle Them)